 Based on the above data, I calculate the streetspeed717 net worth to be: $900,000

 $900k is a significant amount of money.
-However, when you assume that Mike’s total net worth isn’t all that much higher than the net worth of Alex Choi, it suddenly doesn’t seem as impressive.
+However, when you assume that Mike’s total net worth isn’t all that much higher than others, it suddenly doesn’t seem as impressive.

 Even though he’s likely making at least $30,000 a month with his YouTube channel, he wouldn’t be able to sell it for any significant amount.
 If Mike was removed from the streetspeed717 brand, would people even watch his channel or buy his merchandise anymore?

 It’s because of this that the net worth of the streetspeed717 brand is based heavily on the assets that he owns outright.
 It’s a good thing that he has a significant amount of home equity and other investments, because without them he’s just another automotive YouTuber who would be nothing without his channel.

 What are some ways that Mike can protect his brand and build his net worth?

 As a serial entrepreneur myself, it’s always been fun watching Mike because he’s obviously a very smart guy and he knows how to generate income.
 I don’t necessarily agree with his clickbait titles, but he is very enthusiastic and aggressive with his merchandise line.
 You can tell that he’s a businessman at heart.
 However, I personally don’t think that he’s pushing hard enough to take the streetspeed717 net worth to the next level.
 Here are four things I would recommend:

 1. He needs to create a digital course of some kind

 Well, to Mike’s credit, he actually started the process of creating a digital course (finance related) about a year ago.
 Unfortunately it dissolved quickly and we haven’t heard about it since.